 Is there a person you know who can step up as a parent in your place after termination?

 Do you know any other persons who are willing to become a conservator of your child, essentially stepping into your place as a parent?
-Your child's mother and this person could offer a better support system that your child's mother alone.
-A court would view this situation as a somewhat more desirable set up circumstances in which they can place your child moving forward.
-If your child's mother is married would her spouse be able to step into this role?
-What about a grandparent, uncle, aunt or another family member who has been a big part of your child's life?
+Your child's mother and this person could offer a better support system than your child's mother alone.
+A court would view this situation as a somewhat more desirable setup circumstance in which they can place your child moving forward.
+If your child's mother is married, would her spouse be able to step into this role?
+What about a grandparent, uncle, aunt, or another family member who has been a big part of your child's life?

-Speaking to an attorney before you come up with a plan to “transfer” conservatorship rights to another adult (even a relative) is a good idea.
+Speaking to an attorney before you come up with a plan to "transfer" conservatorship rights to another adult (even a relative) is a good idea.
 You do not want to start filing court documents and have hearing dates set up for a parental rights termination case without seriously considering your options and long-range consequences of doing this.
-Even if you do not plan on parenting this child moving forward you will still want to do the right thing for him or her.
+Even if you do not plan on parenting this child moving forward, you will still want to do the right thing for them.

 How much is the case worth to you- literally?

-We have already touched on the state’s interests in maintaining a dual parent conservatorship of your child.
-This is not only in the best interests of your child but is also in the best interests of the state.
-The State of Texas does not want to be put into a position where it will be responsible for caring for your child until he or she turns 18.
-As such, if you want to terminate your parental rights, and your child’s other parent agrees, then you will need to figure out what you can do to convince the judge that doing so is in the child’s best interests.
+We have already touched on the State's interests in maintaining a dual-parent conservatorship of your child.
+This is not only in your child's best interests but is also in the best interests of the State.
+The State of Texas does not want to be put into a position where it will be responsible for caring for your child until they turn 18.
+As such, if you wish to terminate your parental rights, and your child's other parent agrees, then you will need to figure out what you can do to convince the judge that doing so is in the child's best interests.

-When so much of this decision from the judge's perspective is a financial one you may look into whether or not you can place some money in a trust or in a bank account of some sort for the well-being of your child moving forward.
+When so much of this decision from the judge's perspective is a financial one, you may look into whether or not you can place some money in a trust or in a bank account of some sort for the well-being of your child moving forward.
 Naming your child's other parent as trustee of this trust can shift some of the burdens off of the State of Texas and back onto yourself.
-You would need to look to the circumstances of your case in particular in order to determine how much money you should consider making available to this child in a trust.
+You would need to look to the circumstances of your case, in particular, to determine how much money you should consider making available to this child in a trust.

-If you are not in a position where you have a large lump sum of money available to you to put into a trust, you can then work with the judge and your child’s other parent on creating an order that requires you to pay the child’s mother child support even after your parental rights are terminated.
-The biggest question that I would have regarding this type of set-up is how enforceable the agreement may be, considering that there is no parent-child relationship to base the agreement and order on.
+Suppose you are not in a position where you have a large lump sum of money available to you to put into a trust.
+In that case, you can then work with the judge and your child's other parent on creating an order that requires you to pay the child's mother-child support even after your parental rights are terminated.
+The biggest question that I would have regarding this type of setup is how enforceable the agreement may be, considering that there is no parent-child relationship to base the contract and order on.

-Finally, if you and your child’s other parent can assign a particular ground for terminating your parental rights to your case, then this may be the most straightforward path to take.
-If you have abandoned your child, failed to provide for your child, or have abused your child a judge may simply make a decision that it is in your child’s best interests to have your parental rights to him or her terminated.
+Finally, if you and your child's other parent can assign a particular ground for terminating your parental rights to your case, then this may be the most straightforward path to take.
+If you have abandoned your child, failed to provide for your child, or have abused your child, a judge may decide that it is in your child's best interests to have your parental rights to them terminated.

 As I mentioned earlier, this does not happen very often.
-The reason for it should be pretty clear- most people do not want a court order in existence that states that he or she is a threat to a child’s well being.
-Imagine if you have a child in the future and that child’s mother asks a court to terminate your parental rights.
+The reason for it should be pretty straightforward- most people do not want a court order in existence that states that they are a threat to a child's well-being.
+Imagine if you have a child in the future and that child's mother asks a court to terminate your parental rights.
 Already having an order terminating your rights to another child could sink your chances to maintain parental rights in that particular case.

 Questions about the termination of parental rights in Texas?
 Contact the Law Office of Bryan Fagan

-If you have any questions or are in need of clarification about anything we talked about today please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations six days a week where we can address your questions directly and provide you with information about your case.
-A consultation can go a long way towards helping you achieve clarity about your circumstances so that you are better able to make decisions about your well being and that of your family.
+If you have any questions or need clarification about anything we talked about today, please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys offer free of charge consultations six days a week to address your questions directly and provide you with information about your case.
+A consultation can go a long way towards helping you achieve clarity about your circumstances to make better decisions about your well-being and your family.

-We appreciate your spending some time with us today on our blog and we hope that you will join us again tomorrow as we continue to discuss relevant issues in Texas family law.
+We appreciate your spending some time with us today on our blog, and we hope you will join us again tomorrow as we continue to discuss relevant issues in Texas family law.